thavlik/machine-learning-portfolio/experiments/deeplesion/README.md

 This design produced the 3x2 grid of validation examples under the *Results* section (above) after 96+ hours of training.

-### Half-Resolution Training
-Due to perceptual limitations with the 3x3 convolutional kernel, a large number of filters for each layer must be used to extract details from full resolution inputs.
-Halving the input resolution results in an effective doubling of kernel dimensions with no effect on parameter count.
-By increasing the model's receptive field, large / low frequency details can be detected with fewer parameters, conferring larger batch sizes and improved training performance.

-### Batch Normalization
-A hyperparameter search was carried out to determine the effect of batch normalization, which indicated superior training performance in its absence.
-This is likely due to small batch sizes, which are necessary even when halving the input resolution.

 ### Multivariate Guassian
 To add sophistication, the next iteration attempts to model the lesion's bounding box as a multivariate gaussian.
 Concretely, this means that instead of the model directly predicting the class labels, it predicts mean and standard deviation parameters that are then used to sample a normal distribution.
 This is also known as the *reparametrization trick*, and its use in was heavily inspired by [Kingma & Welling 2013](https://arxiv.org/abs/1312.6114).
 Unlike with variational autoencoders - which use a log normal distribution - this implementation uses the classic normal distribution: